jquery/learn.jquery.com/content/plugins/basic-plugin-creation.md

 Your typical jQuery object will contain references to any number of DOM elements, and that's why jQuery objects are often referred to as collections.

-So, to do something with a collection we need to loop through it, which is most easily achieved using jQuery's `each()` method:
+If you want to do any manipulating with specific elements (eg: getting an attribute, individualy calculated positions) then you need to use `each()` to loop through the elements.

 <javascript>
 $.fn.myNewPlugin = function() {
   return this.each(function(){
+    // do something to each element here
   });
 };
 </javascript>

-jQuery's `each()` method, like most other jQuery methods, returns a jQuery object, thus enabling what we've all come to know and love as 'chaining' (`$(...).css().attr()...`).
-We wouldn't want to break this convention so we return the this object.
-Within this loop you can do whatever you want with each element.
+Notice that we return the results of `each()` instead of returning `this`.
+Since `each()` is already chainable, it returns `this`, which we then return.
+This is a better way to write plugins than what we've been doing so far.

 ##Putting it together